localz/jokes/README.md

 * What's the difference between illegal immigrant & E.T. ?
 E.T. eventually went home.
 (Reference: https://en.wikipedia.org/wiki/E.T._the_Extra-Terrestrial)

-* What do you call the space between fake tits ?
-Silicon Valley

 * What should runners eat before a race?
 Fast food

 * Why is dark spelled with a K instead of a C ?
 Because you can’t C in the dark